-1.0 OPERATION
+- 1.0 OPERATION

-2.0 INSTALLATION PLANNING
+- 2.0 INSTALLATION PLANNING

-3.0 INSTALLATION INSTRUCTIONS
+- 3.0 INSTALLATION INSTRUCTIONS

-4.0 MAINTENANCE & TROUBLE SHOOTING
+- 4.0 MAINTENANCE & TROUBLE SHOOTING

-5 N ACCESSORIES
+- 5.0 ACCESSORIES

-WARRANTY AND LIMITATION OF LIABILITY
+I. WARRANTY AND LIMITATION OF LIABILITY CM.01

-"The goods sold by Alpha Marine Systems Inc. are warranted to be free from defects in workmanship and materials for a period of one year for recreational vessels and ninety (90) days for commercial vessels upon completion and return of warranty registration card to ALPHA MARINE SYSTEMS Inc., NO OTHER EXPRESS WARRANTY IS GIVEN AND THIS WARRANTY IS EXPRESSLY IN LIEU OF ANY IMPLIED WARRANTIES, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE AND ANY OTHER OBLIGATIONS ON THE PART OF ALPHA MARINE SYSTEMS Inc. OR ITS EMPLOYEES AND REPRESENTATIVES.
+"The goods sold by Alpha Marine Systems Inc. are warranted to be free from defects in workmanship and materials for a period of two years for parts and one year for labor on recreational vessels and ninety (90) days for commercial vessels upon completion and return of warranty registration card to ALPHA MARINE SYSTEMS Inc., NO OTHER EXPRESS WARRANTY IS GIVEN AND THIS WARRANTY IS EXPRESSLY IN LIEU OF ANY IMPLIED WARRANTIES.
+INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE AND ANY OTHER OBLIGATIONS ON THE PART OF ALPHA MARINE SYSTEMS Inc. OR ITS EMPLOYEES AND REPRESENTATIVES.
 No agent, employee or representative of ALPHA MARINE SYSTEMS Inc. has any authority to modify the terms of this warranty.